 The Faculty enrolls over 650 students every year in its various higher education programmes, and works closely with stakeholders to ensure that programme content is relevant to the needs of Solomon Islands and the Pacific.
 We also work closely with the industry, non-government organizations and international universities and organisations in the region.

 Currently, Certificate, Diploma and Bachelor programs are offered in the field of Agriculture and Fisheries; and Certificate and Diploma programs in the field of Environment and Forestry studies.
 Plans to develop bachelor level courses in Environment and Forestry are underway.
 FAFF is committed to take a leading role in higher education among countries within the South Pacific region in the near future.

-Professor Prem Rai is the Dean of the School of Natural Resources and Applied Sciences (SNRAS).
-Before taking leadership as Dean of SNRAS, he was a Senior Lecturer at the University of Papua New Guinea, in the School of Medicine and Health Sciences.
+Professor Prem Rai (BSc, MSc, PhD) is the Dean of the Faculty of Agriculture, Forestry and Fisheries.
+Before taking leadership as Dean in 2017, he had served at two other Universities, as Professor at Ahmadu Bello University in Nigeria, and Senior Lecturer at the University of Papua New Guinea.
 He was educated in India, and in the United Kingdom.
-He is a seasoned academic with over 35 years of teaching research career.
-He specialises in medicinal plant and traditional medicine, and has published over ninety (90) research papers.
-He has written a number of books including Medicinal plants in Papua New Guinea which was published by World Health Organisation.
+Dr. Rai is a Fellow of Linnean Society (FLS), London and Chartered Biologist and Member of Institute of Biology (CBiol, MIBiol) London.
+In his academic career spanning over 38 years, he published over ninety (97) research papers, and written number of scientific and technical books including Medicinal Plants in Papua New Guinea, published by the World Health Organisation.